mantoni/glob-events.js/README.md

 The first argument passed to `emit` can be an object with an `event` property and any of the above options.

+### Scope

+Listeners are invoked with a special scope object.
+If an object is passed to `emit` as the event (see Options), that object is used as the scope object.
+In addition, the arguments array is exposed via `this.args`.

 ### Events

 - `newListener`: Emitted by `addListener`, `on` and `once` with the event name